-The City of Johnstown will work to address these obstacles through the agencies and programs to be funded in FY 2022.
+The City of Johnstown will work to address these obstacles through the agencies and programs to be funded in FY 2023.
 Some of the activities to address these obstacles include:

-- Public Service The City will continue to fund this program to assist homeless individuals. - Fair Housing Expanded fair housing outreach and education efforts, including production of a fair housing brochure; inclusion on the City's Department of Community and Economic Development website; a workshop of fair housing issues with neighborhood groups; the development of a supplemental handout for clients of local organizations; a fair housing testing program; and at least one annual training.
-This will be in cooperation with Southwestern Pennsylvania Legal Services, Inc. - CHDO Set-Aside The City will continue to fund CHDO Organizations to acquire and rehabilitate single family homes for re-sale to low income households in the City.
-In 2022, the City anticipates acquiring and rehabilitating one (1) low income unit. - Owner Occupied Housing Rehabilitation Program The City will continue to fund this program that provides HOME funds to rehabilitate owner-occupied housing for low-income families.
+- Public Service Cambria County Backpack Project - CDBG funds will be used to provide backpacks filled with food items for children to carry home over the weekends within the City of Johnstown. - Public Service Catholic Charities Martha & Mary House Emergency Shelter Funds to pay for the Martha and Mary House homeless shelter per diem for up to seven (7) nights for homeless persons. - Public Service Learning Lamp Afterschool Outreach Program Funds to pay for the costs to run this program that will provide science, geography, and math curriculum for low- and moderate income elementary and middle school aged learners in the City through mobile/portable outreach. - Public Service Flood City Youth Mentoring Program CDBG funds will be used to pay for staffing to deliver tutoring and mentoring services for K-12 students in the Greater Johnstown School District. - Public Service Women's Help Center, Inc. Case Management CDBG funds will be used to provide case management to City of Johnstown homeless residents. - Fair Housing Expanded fair housing outreach and education efforts, including production of a fair housing brochure; inclusion on the City's Department of Community and Economic Development website; a workshop of fair housing issues with neighborhood groups; the development of a supplemental handout for clients of local organizations; a fair housing testing program; and at least one annual training.
+This will be in cooperation with Southwestern Pennsylvania Legal Services, Inc. - Sewer Lateral Line Replacement Program Funds will be used for residential sewer lateral line replacement for low income households.
+The City will match half of the costs up to \$1,000. - CHDO Set-Aside The City will continue to fund CHDO Organizations to acquire and rehabilitate single family homes for re-sale to low income households in the City.
+In 2023, the City anticipates acquiring and rehabilitating one (1) low income unit. - Owner Occupied Housing Rehabilitation Program The City will continue to fund this program that provides CDBG and HOME funds to rehabilitate owner-occupied housing for low-income families.